audioxide/data/data/posts/20190904-reviews-tool-fear-inoculum.md

   soundscape, I don't feel like that's what I'm getting here.
 For the most part, I find boredom and frustration during the 90-minute playtime.
 week: 206
+blurb: While we can all appreciate a slow build, a rolling riff, and an expansive soundscape, TOOL's 90-minute non-epic leaves much to be desired.
 ---
 author: André
 review: >-